Taylor Lewan: 2016–2018: Pro Bowl seasons

-In 2016, Lewan remained the starting left tackle, starting all 16 games and blocking for DeMarco Murray as he led the AFC in rushing yards and finished third in the league.
+In 2016, Lewan remained the starting left tackle, starting all 16 games and blocking for DeMarco Murray as he led the American Football Conference (AFC) in rushing yards and finished third in the league.

-On October 23, 2016, Lewan scored his first NFL touchdown on a 10-yard pass from Marcus Mariota in a 34-26 loss to the Indianapolis Colts.
-Three weeks later, Lewan was ejected in the first quarter of a 47-25 victory over the Green Bay Packers after pushing a referee during an altercation with defensive tackle Letroy Guion.
+On October 23, 2016, Lewan scored his first NFL touchdown on a 10-yard pass from Marcus Mariota in a 34–26 loss to the Indianapolis Colts.
+Three weeks later, Lewan was ejected in the first quarter of a 47–25 victory over the Green Bay Packers after pushing a referee during an altercation with defensive tackle Letroy Guion.
 Lewan was selected to his first Pro Bowl for the 2016 season.
-The Titans finished with a 9-7 record and narrowly missed the playoffs.
+The Titans finished with a 9–7 record and narrowly missed the playoffs.
 Lewan was ranked 72nd by his fellow players on the NFL Top 100 Players of 2017.

 On April 25, 2017, the Titans picked up the fifth-year option on Lewan's rookie contract.
-Lewan started all 16 games in 2017 as the Titans finished with another 9-7 record.
+Lewan started all 16 games in 2017 as the Titans finished with another 9–7 record.
 On December 19, 2017, Lewan was named to his second Pro Bowl.
 He was ranked 78th by his fellow players on the NFL Top 100 Players of 2018.

-On July 27, 2018, Lewan signed five-year, $80 million contract extension with the Titans with $50 million guaranteed, making him the highest-paid offensive lineman in league history.
+On July 27, 2018, Lewan signed a five-year, $80 million contract extension with the Titans with $50 million guaranteed, making him the highest-paid offensive lineman in league history.

-During a 27-20 Week 1 road loss to the Miami Dolphins, Lewan suffered a concussion after a blind side hit by Andre Branch.
+During a 27–20 Week 1 road loss to the Miami Dolphins, Lewan suffered a concussion after a blind side hit by Andre Branch.
 Lewan missed the rest of the game and the next game against the Houston Texans.
 He returned from concussion protocol prior in Week 3 against the Jacksonville Jaguars.
 Branch was fined $10,026 for taunting following the hit.
-During a 13-12 Week 5 loss to the Buffalo Bills, Lewan left the game early due to a foot injury.
+During a 13–12 Week 5 loss to the Buffalo Bills, Lewan left the game early due to a foot injury.
 He had an MRI, but returned the next week against the Baltimore Ravens.
 On December 18, 2018, Lewan was selected to his third consecutive Pro Bowl.
-The Titans missed the playoffs due to a 33-17 loss to the Indianapolis Colts in the regular-season finale, finishing with a 9-7 record for the third consecutive year.
-Lewan finished the 2018 season starting 15 out of 16 games.
+The Titans missed the playoffs due to a 33–17 loss to the Colts in the regular-season finale, finishing with a 9–7 record for the third consecutive year.
+Lewan finished the 2018 season playing in 15 games.
 He was ranked 77th by his fellow players on the NFL Top 100 Players of 2019.